MobileFirst-Platform-Developer-Center/Digital-App-Builder/README.md

                 ![Databound](images/idab-databound-list.png)

             * Selecting **Login** will help you to create the Login properties.
-Select the **ChallengeHandler** to the drawing board to define the login properties.
+Select the **ChallengeHandler** to the design board to define the login properties.

                 ![Login](images/idab-logincontrol.png)